 The Homelessness Response System Leadership Council ensures that the community has a strong community effort in place that is based on evidence-informed practices and meets the needs of those experiencing homelessness.
 The Council is responsible for setting the policies and procedures for the governance, operations, and written standards for assistance and coordination of the Homelessness Response System and Continuum of Care funds.

-The Governance Charter outlines the roles and responsibilities of the Leadership Council and the governing oversight provided on behalf of the Coalition.
+The Governance Charter (PDF) outlines the roles and responsibilities of the Leadership Council and the governing oversight provided on behalf of the Coalition.
 Leadership Council’s duties include:

 - Overseeing and approving the work of Coalition committees and workgroups

 - Serving as the primary decision-making body for the Austin/Travis County Continuum of Care (CoC) funding

 - Providing oversight of CoC funds, ensuring all CoC funded agencies fulfill their responsibilities as assigned by the federal Department of Housing and Urban Development (HUD).